E-commerce

 Transparency

-Ask for a sample invoice for a typical month with the same average basket size and the same country mix as your current or planned business.
+Ask for a sample invoice for a typical month with the same average order value and the same country mix as your current or projected business.

 Monthly minimums

-Minimums can make 3PL expensive for very small volumes: compare with an in-house or micro-fulfillment scenario.
+Minimums can make 3PL expensive for very small volumes: compare with an in-house scenario or micro-fulfillment.

-Check how the 3PL bills off-catalog operations (repackaging, inventory photos, destruction) to avoid surprise line items at month-end.
+Check how the 3PL bills off-catalog operations (repackaging, inventory photo, destruction) to avoid surprise line items at month-end.

 Negotiated shipping vs customer account

-Some agreements keep your carrier account; others bundle everything: the model changes your visibility into possible volume discounts.
+Some agreements keep your account with the carrier; others bundle everything: the model changes your visibility into potential volume discounts.

 Delay compensation

-Public carriers have compensation schedules: your customer policy (discount voucher) may exceed what you recover, so provision for this asymmetry.
+Public carriers have compensation schedules: your customer policy (discount voucher) may exceed what you recover: account for this asymmetry.

-A Shopify store or other CMS pushes paid orders to an OMS or directly to the 3PL’s WMS.
-The quality of the connector determines the freshness of displayed inventory and the risk of overselling.
-For the order and status chain, see also e-commerce order management.
+A Shopify store or other CMS pushes paid orders to an OMS or directly to the 3PL's WMS.
+The quality of the connector determines the freshness of the displayed inventory and the risk of overselling.
+For the orders and statuses chain, also see e-commerce order management.

 Idempotency and statuses